 A “court martial” is a court that conducts military trials.
 There are three types of courts martial, and each type has unique requirements with regard to who acts as a judge or jury.
 Below is a brief overview of each type of court martial.
 Please refer to our blog for additional information.

 This court deals with minor accusations of misconduct.
 The judge in this case is just one commissioned officer who may be a military attorney, depending on the policies and practices of that particular location.
-This type of court is severely restricted in the punishments that it can impose, and the accused must consent to being tried by a summary court martial.
+This type of court is severely restricted in the punishments that it can impose, and the accused must consent to be tried by a summary court martial.

 This court will hear cases that are more serious in nature.
 It features a military judge and a minimum of three officers who act as a jury.
 If the accused is an enlisted service person, he or she can request that the panel consist of at least one-third enlisted military members.
-The accused can also request that the case be heard by the judge alone.
+The accused can also request that the case is heard by the judge alone.

 The Special Court-Martial cannot implement a sentence higher than one year of confinement.
 They are also restricted in the monetary sanctions that they can order, being limited to impose two-third’s monthly basic pay for six months.
 However, they can impose a bad conduct discharge for enlisted personnel.
 Other lesser punishments are possible.
 An officer who is accused at this level cannot be confined or dismissed from service.